Navpreet2289/ConfStruct/README.md

 See tests code in the source for more detail.

+## Custom Build/Parse Options

+`COptions` is a inner class of ConfStruct contains options affecting build/parse process.

+**code_fmt**

+The format string of code field.
+Default value: >B;

+**length_fmt**

+The format string of length field.Default value: >B

 ## Compatibility

 The package has been tested in 2.7, 3.4, 3.5, 3.6 .

+NOTE

-Note: The result of `build` is not unique due to unordered dict below python3.6.
+- The result of `build` is not unique due to unordered dictionary below python3.6.

 ## LICENSE